2023-02-22

 Lamb and Potato Moussaka

 Moussaka is usually made with eggplant, sometimes with potatoes; we didn't have eggplants so we went with this potato-only version from The Spruce Eats.
 It turned out really well: rich, tasty, a little exotic, but ultimately a comfort food.
 We're adapting it slightly here, all proportions are approximate -- it's not a fussy dish.
-We used lamb, but you could use beef.
-This dish serves four and fit snugly in a small lasagna pan, 11x7x1.5 inches, 1 quart/liter.
+It does take some time as there are several steps.
+We used lamb, but you could use beef or a mix.
+This dish serves four and fit snugly in a small lasagna pan, 11x7x1.5 inches, 1 quart/liter, or two loaf pans.

 I stuck the end bits of the potato in the top just for fun